rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ###Preloads\\Preload
 By default plugins will be loaded into memory when needed, e.g. when <code>Barcode.enable</code> is called, the <code>Barcode</code> plugin DLL will be loaded into memory.
 This loading operation takes takes a certain amount of time when it is performed for the first time; to prevent the user from noticing any lag when using their application, modules can be loaded in the background when RhoElements starts.
-Specify a Preload tag for each module you wish to load at RhoElements startup; note that multiple modules may be defined in the same DLL but you still need to list all modules to preload here to see maximum benefit.<p>On low memory devices, it is recommended to preload all your required modules to avoid your program running out of memory during execution.<br>
+Specify a Preload tag for each module you wish to load at RhoElements startup; note that multiple modules may be defined in the same DLL but you still need to list all modules to preload here to see maximum benefit.<br>On low memory devices, it is recommended to preload all your required modules to avoid your program running out of memory during execution. <br>Preloads are not applicable to the enterprise tablet, as plugins are integral to RhoElements on this platform.<br>

 Configuration Identifier: **PRELOAD**<br>
 Possible Values: **0 - Do Not Preload, 1 - Preload**<br>
+Platforms: **Android, iOS, WM/CE**<br>

+###Scrolling\\ScrollTechnique
+Specifies the technique used to scroll the viewport:<br/>
+        <b>FingerScroll</b> - You can scroll around the page using finger swiping.(applies to Android only)<br/>
+        <b>Scrollbars</b> - When the size of the page is too large to fit into the viewport, scrollbars will be presented which can be used to scroll the page.<b>None</b> - No scrollbars will be displayed and the page will not respond to finger swipes.<br/>
+        <b>NOTE:</b> FingerScroll may interfere with drawing on a Canvas element<br>

+Configuration Identifier: **SCROLLTECHNIQUE**<br>
+Possible Values: **See description**<br>
+Platforms: **Android, iOS, WM/CE**<br>

+###Authentication\\Username
+Specifies the username to be provided automatically when RhoElements is instructed to navigate to any page which requires basic or digest HTTP authentication.<P/>If this setting is absent from the configuration file a popup dialog will be displayed prompting the user to enter their own credentials.
+Leaving the value blank will provide a username of "".
+RhoElements will only permit the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page, the application should be designed to handle this scenario.<br>

+Configuration Identifier: **AUTHUSER_GLOBAL**<br>
+Possible Values: **ASCII text**<br>
+Platforms: **Android, iOS, WM/CE**<br>

+###Authentication\\Password
+Specifies the password to be provided automatically when RhoElements is instructed to navigate to any page which requires basic or digest HTTP authentication.<P/>If this setting is absent from the configuration file a popup dialog will be displayed prompting the user to enter their own credentials.
+Leaving the value blank will provide a password of "".
+RhoElements will only permit the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page, the application should be designed to handle this scenario.<br>

+Configuration Identifier: **AUTHPASS_GLOBAL**<br>
+Possible Values: **ASCII text**<br>
+Platforms: **Android, iOS, WM/CE**<br>

+###HTMLStyles\\CaretWidth
+This setting is a number which specifies the width of the textbox / text area caret, in pixels.
+The default value if you don't specify anything is '1'.
+Prior to this release the width was fixed at '1' and you could not change it.
+This setting only applies to the Webkit on Windows Mobile or Windows CE.<br>

+Configuration Identifier: **CARETWIDTH**<br>
+Possible Values: **Integer values for caret width in pixels from 1 to 5, inclusively**<br>
+Platforms: **Android, iOS, WM/CE**<br>

+###HTMLStyles\\FontFamily
+Specifies the default font to use when rendering text in web pages.
+The specified font should be a TrueType font present on the device.
+On Windows, the default font has been set to 'Tahoma' as this is present on all Zebra WM / CE devices.
+Note that Tahoma has no italic or oblique variants.
+On the Enterprise Tablet the default is Droid Sans Fallback.
+The specified font must be stored in <code>\Windows</code> for Windows WM / CE devices, or <code>/system/fonts for Enterprise Tablet</code>.<br>

+Configuration Identifier: **FONTFAMILY**<br>
+Possible Values: **Font name**<br>
+Platforms: **Android, iOS, WM/CE**<br>

+###HTMLStyles\\FontDirectory
+Specifies the font directory where true type fonts can be found.
+On Windows the default font directory is <code>\Windows</code> on all Zebra WM / CE devices.
+Not applicable to the Enterprise Tablet.</td>

+Configuration Identifier: **FONTDIRECTORY**<br>
+Possible Values: **\Windows**<br>
 Platforms: **Android, iOS, WM/CE**<br>

 ###
 <br>